Pulmonary arteriovenous malformation

 Recommend urgent contrast CT thorax.

 Left lower zone opacity seen on radiograph correlates with an arteriovenous malformation located within the lingula.
 Single feeding artery arises from the left lingular pulmonary artery and single vein drains into the left superior pulmonary vein.
-Maximal diameter of feeding artery is approx. 6 mm.
+Maximal diameter of feeding artery is approximately 6 mm.
 Cardiothoracic opinion suggested.

 Upper zone predominant predominant emphysema.
 Lungs otherwise clear.
 Normal non-dilated heart chambers.